Workplace relationship

-Advantages friendships ==
+Workplace friendships

 Friendship is a relationship between two individuals that is entered into voluntarily, develops over time, and has shared social and emotional goals.
 These goals may include feelings of belonging, affection, and intimacy.

-Due to the great deal of time co-workers spend together, approximately 50 hours each week, friendships start to emerge through their shared experiences, and their desire for a built-in support system.
+Due to the great deal of time co-workers spend together, friendships start to emerge through their shared experiences, and their desire for a built-in support system.

-Blended friendships are friendsh to 8ips that develop in the workplace and can have a positive impact on an employee's productivity.
+Blended friendships are friendships that develop in the workplace and can have a positive impact on an employee's productivity.
 Workplace friendships lead to more cohesive work groups, more satisfied and committed employees, greater productivity, greater goal attainment, and increased positive feelings about the organization; they can make enjoyable or unenjoyable tasks more pleasant and are a factor in preventing employee turnover.
 Workplace friendships tend to have a positive impact on employees' overall productivity and attitude towards their job.
 However, they can also be detrimental to productivity because of the inherent competition, envy, gossip, and distraction from work-related activities that accompany close friendships.

 Another form of workplace friendship is the multiplex friendship.
 These friendships involve having friendships both inside and outside of the workplace.
 One benefit of multiplex relationships is that each party receives support in and out of the workplace.
 These friendships also make the involved parties feel secure and involved in their environment.
 Studies show that having larger multiplex relational networks within the workplace results in more positive feelings associated with their workplace.
 These feelings of involvement and belonging lead to effects such as increased productivity and a reduction in exhaustion.